open-telemetry/opentelemetry.io/content/en/docs/demo/collector-data-flow-dashboard/index.md

 ![OpenTelemetry Collector Data Flow dashboard](otelcol-data-flow-dashboard.png)

-You can access the dashboard by navigating to the Grafana UI, selecting the "OpenTelemetry Collector Data Flow" dashboard under browse icon on the left-hand side of the screen.
+You can access the dashboard by navigating to the Grafana UI, selecting the **OpenTelemetry Collector Data Flow** dashboard under browse icon on the left-hand side of the screen.

 The dashboard has four main sections: